mariposa-dart/test/README.md

 * `fire` - Fire an event from an element
 * `nextEvent` - Listen for the next event of a specific type fired by an element

-`DOMTester` methods deal with objects of the type `DOMTesterElement`, which has a property `nativeElement` that points to a `package:html` element.
+`DomTester` methods deal with objects of the type `DomTesterElement`, which has a property `nativeElement` that points to a `package:html` element.
 For complex functionality, feel free to use this provision.